-The national dishes of Canada are some of the most delicious foods in the world!
-Of course, as a native Canadian I might be a bit biased 🙂 Having grown up with most of these foods, I think everyone should love them too.
+Canada’s national dishes are some of the most delicious foods in the world!
+Of course, as a native Canadian I might be a bit biased 🙂 Having grown up with most of these foods, I think everyone will love them too.

 These delicious bars are so sweet they’ll make your teeth itch!
 Named after a city on Vancouver Island, a Nanaimo bar is made of three layers: a wafer and coconut crumb base, a middle layer of custard flavoured butter icing, and a top layer of chocolate ganache.
 It’s as delicious as you might imagine!